 5: The Old Montgenèvre Railway Tunnel

-A Railway Vestige The old Montgenèvre railway tunnel is a fascinating site for urbex with its deserted railway infrastructure and its unique atmosphere.
+A Railway Relic The old Montgenèvre railway tunnel is a fascinating site for urban exploration with its deserted railway infrastructure and unique atmosphere.

 Site Features

-- Infrastructure: Tunnel, railway tracks and ancillary buildings.
+- Infrastructure: Tunnel, railway lines and ancillary buildings.

 - Access: Access requires caution and preparation, as some areas may be unstable.